Schweiz, Suisse, Svizzera, Svizra!

 The country code CH is derived from the Latin name Confederatio Helvetica and was introduced at the founding of the modern state in 1848 as the official name of Switzerland, together with the name in the four national languages German, French, Italian and Romansh.

-• The quality of life in Switzerland is very high with regard to political, economic and social criteria, public services relating to the environment, personal safety, health, education, and transport.
-The economy is strong and export-oriented.
-75% of the population works in the services sector, with 15.6% in manufacturing and 9.4% in primary sector.
+- The quality of life in Switzerland is very high with regard to political, economic and social criteria, public services relating to the environment, personal safety, health, education, and transport.
+The economy is strong and export oriented.
+In 2022, 77,4% of the population works in the services sector, with 20,2% in manufacturing and 2,4% in primary sector.

 Switzerland's political system is based on federalism and direct democracy.
 The citizens are autonomous in relation to the state and live an independent life.
 Political stability, a very good health care system and provisions for retirement provide a high quality of life.

-'The Swiss Confederation - a brief guide' contains information about Switzerland's political system, the administration and its judicial authorities.
+'The Swiss Confederation - a brief guide' contains information about Switzerland's political system, administration and judicial authorities.
+In addition to explaining the workings of the state it provides insight into the activities of the Federal Administration.

 ch.ch – the Citizens’ portal is an information service provided by the Swiss government.
 It is the quickest way to find information about the federal, cantonal and communal rules, regulations and procedures that govern our daily lives.